You can create different page numbers in the same Word document. It is possible to…

 - Here you must press the buttons on your keyboard to create the new shortcut

 - Then click on Apply

 - On the right picture, you can see that the shortcut moves to the line under Current keys

 Now you have successfully created a new keyboard shortcut for subscript and superscript.
 Did it work for you?

 It is frustrating if one of the keyboard shortcuts for subscript and superscript does not work or the other way around.
 Therefore, it is essential to check a few things before giving up.
-If you still can’t figure out how to use the shortcut, you should make changes in the Customize Keyboard box.
+If you still can’t figure out how to use the shortcut, you should change the Customize Keyboard box.
 The final solution is to create a new keyboard shortcut.